KeePass KeePass Help Center Home KeePass Home | Package Downloads | Flag Translations | Blocks Plugins

 This plugin does exactly nothing, but it shows some important conventions already, which must be followed by all plugins:

 • The namespace must be named like the DLL file without extension.
-Our DLL file is named SamplePlugin.dll, therefore the namespace must be called SamplePlugin.
+Our DLL file is named SimplePlugin.dll, therefore the namespace must be called SimplePlugin.

-• The main plugin class (which KeePass will instanciate when it loads your plugin) must be called exactly the same as the namespace plus "Ext".
-In this case: "SamplePlugin" + "Ext" = "SamplePluginExt".
+• The main plugin class (which KeePass will instantiate when it loads your plugin) must be called exactly the same as the namespace plus "Ext".
+In this case: "SimplePlugin" + "Ext" = "SimplePluginExt".

 • The main plugin class must be derived from the KeePass.Plugins.Plugin base class.

 The Initialize function is the most important one and you probably will always override it.
 In this function, you get an interface to the KeePass internals: an IPluginHost interface reference.
-By using this interface, you can access the KeePass main menu, the currently opened database, etc. The Initialize function is called immediately after KeePass loads your plugin.
-All initialization should be done in this function (not in the constructor of your plugin class!).
+Through this interface you can access the KeePass main menu, the currently opened database, etc. The Initialize function is called immediately after KeePass loads your plugin.
+All initialization should be done in this method (not in the constructor of your plugin class!).
 If you successfully initialized everything, you must return true.
 If you return false, KeePass will immediately unload your plugin.

-A second function that you will need very often is the Terminate function:
+A second function that you will need very often is the Terminate method:

 public override void Terminate()